Travelers accused of breaking quarantine set to leave Hawaii

 “People started rolling up to our house calling us all types of names.
 Telling us to starve and a whole bunch of stuff.
 We’ve been getting death threats in our inboxes,” Carter said.
 “People telling us to get the (expletive) off the island.”

 Carter wasn’t arrested with the others last week because police decided to let her and another woman stay with their children.
+The group’s members spent two years traveling Central America and are misunderstood, Carter said.

 Arresting them would have meant calling child protective services, which would have meant exposing more people, Hawaii County police Lt.
 Rio Amon-Wilkins has said.

-Carter said the group didn’t realize that Hawaii’s mandatory 14-day quarantine on all people arriving tn the state would be so strictly enforced.
+Carter said the group didn’t realize that Hawaii’s mandatory 14-day quarantine on all people arriving tn the state would be strictly enforced.

 Court documents say members of the group were seen at a beach park on June 8.
 A video posted on YouTube showed their leader, Eligio Bishop, petting a sea turtle, police said in the documents.